androbi-com/iot-docker/readme.md

 a try on your local Pi you can skip this section, but it is good practice to change the password even in this case.

-If order to change the default user and password first remove the existing password entry for user `mqtt` with the following command
+If order to change the default user and password before running the stack first remove the existing password entry for user `mqtt` with the following command

-    docker run -i -v ${PWD}/volumes/mosquitto/config:/mosquitto/config \
+    docker run -i --rm -v ${PWD}/volumes/mosquitto/config:/mosquitto/config \
       eclipse-mosquitto mosquitto_passwd -D /
       mosquitto/config/mosquitto.passwd mqtt